eudes/korg-nts1-esp32/README.md

 ------

 ## Next steps
-The code as is is not very efficient, and I get glitches from time to time.
+The code as-is is not very efficient, and I get glitches from time to time.
 I'm not convinced that I'm getting the messages as they are being sent.
 I'm waiting for a logic analyzer to arrive so that I can debug the SPI timing.

 - ~~Debug SPI timing.~~ Now working properly (in src/main.c)
 - Fix the examples with the latest changes.